awsdocs/amazon-appstream2-developer-guide/doc_source/regional-settings.md

 ## Enable Regional Settings for Your AppStream 2\.0 Users<a name="regional-settings-enable"></a>

 To enable users to configure regional settings for a given stack during their AppStream 2\.0 streaming sessions, your stack must be associated with a fleet based on an image that uses a version of the AppStream 2\.0 agent released on or after June 6, 2018\.
-For more information, see [Amazon AppStream 2\.0 Agent Version History](agent-software-versions.md)\.
+For more information, see [AppStream 2\.0 Agent Version History](agent-software-versions.md)\.
 Additionally, your image must have Windows PowerShell 5\.1 or later installed\.
 Images created from AppStream 2\.0 base images published on or after June 12, 2018 meet both criteria\.
 Images created from AppStream 2\.0 base images published before June 12, 2018 do not have Windows PowerShell 5\.1 by default\.

 **To update an existing image to include Windows PowerShell 5\.1**